 Information on consultations will continue to be published on our website and consultation portal.
 We will continue to notify interested parties by email and letter.

 If you wish to be added to our consultation database, please email email@example.com.

 - postal address

 Please note, this will only be for future consultation events, rather than website updates.

 We value your views as we develop our planning policies, however, due to the current COVID-19 situation we are unable to hold any public consultation events including face-to-face meetings, workshops, or exhibitions.
-This is to ensure the health of our communities and residents.
+This is to make sure of the health of our communities and residents.